naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 * `base`: The field or value to compare to
 * `adjustment`: The adjustment to make to the base expression, if any.
 If specified, `op` must also be provided
 * `op`: The operation to make the adjustment for; can be one of `["+", "-", "*", "/"]`.
 If specified, `adjustment` must also be provided
+* `ignore_empty`: If comparing to previous record(s), set this to True to ignore records where this field is empty

-The value to compare to (`base`) can be another field in the schema OR one of the four special keywords related to the current date (i.e. the exact time/date at time of validation).
+The value to compare to (`base`) can be another field in the schema OR a special keywords either related to the current date (i.e. the exact time/date at time of validation) or a previous record

 * `current_date`: Compare to the current date
 * `current_year`: Compare to the current year
 * `current_month`: Compare to the current month
 * `current_day`: Compare to the current day
+* `previous_record`: Compare to the same variable in the previous record

 The rule definition for `compare_with` should follow the following format: